kjchen93/AI_filter/README.md

  Activate the new environment:

     conda activate aif

+ Install Mediapipe

+    pip install mediapipe

- Inside the new environment, instatll IPython kernel so we can use this environment in jupyter notebook:
+ Install the **aif** IPython kernel in order to use in jupyter lab :

     python -m ipykernel install --user --name aif

- Homework 1 (only) is a Jupyter Notebook.
-With the above done you should be able to get underway by typing:
+ Deploy jupyter lab with no browser and open accessibility:

-    jupyter lab --no-browser
+    jupyter lab --no-browser --ip="0.0.0.0"

- To make sure we are using the right environment, go to the toolbar of exploring_word_vectors.ipynb, click on Kernel -> Change kernel, you should see and select cs224n in the drop-down menu.
+ Follow the instructions to run jupyter lab on browser

+ Make sure the the kernel is correct.

- To deactivate an active environment, use
+ To deactivate the environment, open the terminal and run:

     conda deactivate
+ ### Note:
+ To run on headless, open a jupyter compatible browser and type:

+    <IP>:8888/lab?
+## Author

+Kai Chen